f-person/diadon/README.md

     to post images use this pattern: '$ diadon [arg] 'post text' /full/path/to/image1 [/full/path/to/image2]' [] - optional

-FIRST TIME USE:
+FIRST TIME USE / SETUP:

-    create a new mastodon application in <your pod address>/settings/applications/new then configure mastodon and diaspora accounts
+	just put diadon.py as diadon somewhere in your path and run the setup command:
+		$ diadon setup

 CONFIGURATIN: